 It is notable that the GM5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX730 does not feature such an accessory-socket.

-Both the SX730 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the SX730 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The SX730 was replaced by the Canon SX730 HS, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the SX730 and GM5 can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Panasonic GM5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Panasonic GM5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.